rarmatei/bg-hoard/README.md

 ## Generate an application

-Run `nx g @nrwl/react:app my-app` to generate an application.
+Run `nx g @nrwl/react:app my-app` to generate an application..

 > You can use any of the plugins above to generate applications as well.